 Now you have cleared up your disk space and completely uninstalled ExifTool.

-With detailed instructions, I hope you are able to remove the exif data from your images without much hassle.
+With detailed instructions, I hope you can remove the EXIF data from your images without hassle.
 Removing this data, you can rest assured that no one will be able to pinpoint your location or intrude on your privacy over the Internet.
-If you run into any issues while doing this, feel free to drop a comment below and I’ll gladly help you out through the process.
+If you run into any issues while doing this, feel free to drop a comment below, and I’ll gladly help you through the process.